 3 months minimum

 If those Australian road trips are not adventurous enough for you, then I’ve left the most adventurous one till the end!

 Let me explain:

 As you can probably tell from the title above, this road trip involves doing one massive lap of Australia.
 Basically, you drive around the entire circumference of the country!
 It’s a self-drive in Australia that will be challenging, yet rewarding!

 This is a serious undertaking and not for the faint-hearted.
 The route clocks in at a massive 39,373.5km (24,465.5 miles)!
 This is not something you simply do on a whim, it needs serious planning.

 You will almost certainly need a 4×4 for this road trip, as navigating the Cape York Peninsula, will require driving on unsealed roads.

 There’s no doubt this would be one of the best ways to see Australia, as you will see the numerous diverse landscapes.
 However, it would take a good while to complete, and potentially suck up your budget!

 This is without a doubt the ultimate Australian road trip, completing it would be an achievement in itself!

-If you’ve done all these trips and are yearning for more than I recommend getting the Lonely Planet Guide to the Best trips in Australia!
+If you’ve done all these trips and are yearning for more then I recommend getting the Lonely Planet Guide to the Best Trips in Australia!
 It has detailed information on 38 great trips you can do in Australia.
 This information came in handy for me while travelling in this great country!